Polytechnic State University of Bicol: Appointment and leadership of Dr. Corporal-Seña

 On September 25, 1986, Dr. Lylia Corporal-Seña was appointed as the first President of CSPC.
-Under her able leadership, she negotiated the temporary use of the Gabaldon Building owned by the Municipal Government of Nabua to accommodate the increasing enrolment.
+Under her leadership, she negotiated the temporary use of the Gabaldon Building owned by the Municipal Government of Nabua to accommodate the increasing enrolments.
 Day class schedules were opened.
-In the later part of 1986, the college rented a residential house owned by the Regalado Family to house congested offices at the War Damaged Building.
+In the later part of 1986, the college rented a residential house owned by the Regalado family to house congested offices at the War Damaged Building.
 This was the first attempt of the college to stand on its feet.

-Inspired by the strong determination of the leadership of Dr. Seña, a three-classroom building was donated by the Late Engr.
-Cleto Descalso, a Retired US Navy.
-This was the first building erected at the swampy – 8 hectares site donated by the Provincial Government of Camarines Sur.
-In the same year, the Parents Teachers Association initiated the construction of a four-classroom cottage made of Light Local Materials.
+Inspired by the strong determination of the leadership of Dr. Seña, a three-classroom building was donated by the Engr.
+Cleto Descalso, a retired US Navy.
+This was the first building erected at the swampy 8-hectare site donated by the Provincial Government of Camarines Sur.
+In the same year, the Parents-Teachers Association initiated the construction of a four-classroom cottage made of Light Local Materials.
 In the latter part of 1987, classes housed at the War Damaged building were all transferred to the new site.
-Unfortunately, the cottage lasted only for more than One Year when it was totally destroyed by the Typhoon Sisang.
+Unfortunately, the cottage lasted only for more than a year when it was totally destroyed by Typhoon Sisang.

-Under the leadership of Dr. Seña, the ladder-type curriculum came in full swing.
+It was during the term of Dr. Seña that the ladder-type curriculum came in full swing.
 Altogether, programs on instruction, student activities, administrative concerns, and infrastructure development were given priority.
-With the end of her term, Mr. Ferdinand B. Valencia became the Officer-in-Charge from March 1, 1993, to May 15, 1997, of the college.
+With the end of her term, Mr. Ferdinand B. Valencia became the Officer-in-Charge from March 1, 1993, to May 15, 1997.

 Academic and physical development

 Conscious of the aim and objectives of technical education, improvements of program offered as well as infrastructure developments have been realized.
-Vital to student's development were clear-out policies for the on-the-job training/ in-company training/ in-house training and affiliation as well as expansion of the scholarship programs on academic, band/ majorettes, publication, athletics, Sangguniang Kabataan and Barangay Scholars to poor but deserving students.
+Vital to student's development were clear-out policies for the on-the-job training, in-company training, and in-house training and affiliation as well as expansion of the scholarship programs on academic, band and majorettes, publication, athletics, Sangguniang Kabataan, and Barangay to poor but deserving students.
 Attempts for voluntary accreditation to Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP) have been started.

 The campus was able to house more classrooms, college library, college museum, audio visual room, information technology building equipped with radio and communication dish satellite, computers, prayer room, chemistry and laboratory room, refrigeration and air conditioning room, machine shop, medical and dental clinics.

 Construction of the Automotive and Shop Building was completed in 1995.
 It was followed by the newly constructed multi-purpose stage and landscaping of the campus which contributed much to physical development.
 Likewise, sports and athletics facilities improved with the construction of volleyball, basketball, and lawn tennis courts, and backfilling of almost one-hectare athletic and NROTC training field.
 The college library has a total collection of 7,185 volumes of books.